ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/indicators/retrieve.rst

         "status": "Success"
     }

-By default, this query will return all Indicators recently deleted in the Organization to which your API user account belongs.
-However, you can `specify a different owner <https://docs.threatconnect.com/en/latest/rest_api/v3/specify_owner.html>`_ by including the ``?owner=`` query parameter in your query.
+You can `specify a different owner <https://docs.threatconnect.com/en/latest/rest_api/v3/specify_owner.html>`_ by appending the ``?owner=`` query parameter to your request.
+You can also use the ``?type=`` and ``?deletedSince=`` query parameters to limit the results by Indicator type and deletion date, respectively.

 .. note::
-    The number of days to retain deleted Indicators is configured by your System Administrator.
+    The number of days for which deleted Indicators are retained is configured by your System Administrator.

 Request Additional Fields
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-To request additional fields not automatically included with each returned object, refer to `Include Additional Fields for Returned Objects <https://docs.threatconnect.com/en/latest/rest_api/v3/additional_fields.html>`_.
+To request additional fields not included in the default response, refer to `Include Additional Fields for Returned Objects <https://docs.threatconnect.com/en/latest/rest_api/v3/additional_fields.html>`_.

 Filter Results
 ^^^^^^^^^^^^^^

-To filter returned objects using ThreatConnect Query Language (TQL), refer to `Filter Results with TQL <https://docs.threatconnect.com/en/latest/rest_api/v3/filter_results.html>`_.
+To filter results using ThreatConnect Query Language (TQL), refer to `Filter Results with TQL <https://docs.threatconnect.com/en/latest/rest_api/v3/filter_results.html>`_.